NITCbase/nitcbase.github.io/docs/Roadmap/Stage05.md

 Selected successfully into null
 ```

 **Q3.** In this exercise, we will test the error conditions of the _open_ functionality.
-Run the following **in your NITCbase** to create some test relations.
+Run the following **in your XFS interface** to create some test relations.
 (You could make use of the [run](../User%20Interface%20Commands/utility.md#run-batch-execution-command) command to run multiple commands easily.)

 ```sql
 create table a(id NUM);